databricks/dbt-databricks/README.md

   outputs:
     dev:
       type: databricks
-      catalog: [optional catalog name, if you are using Unity Catalog]
+      catalog: [optional catalog name, if you are using Unity Catalog, only available in dbt-databricks>=1.1.1]
       schema: [database/schema name]
       host: [your.databrickshost.com]
       http_path: [/sql/your/http/path]